 Instead of White Bread: Try Whole Grain Gluten-Free Bread

-Most commercial breads on the market have stripped the grains in them of their nutrient-rich bran and germ, leaving only the starchy endosperm.
-To make up for the loss of nutrients, breadmakers then fortify what’s left with artificial vitamins, minerals, proteins and fats, along with preservatives to make the bread more shelf-stable.
+Most commercial breads on the market have their grains stripped, the nutrient-rich bran and germ, leaving only the starchy endosperm.
+To make up for the loss of nutrients, breadmakers then fortify what’s left with artificial vitamins, minerals, proteins, and fats, along with preservatives to make the bread more shelf-stable.
 Then there’s the gluten, which can be difficult to digest and can cause inflammation – learn more about the health effects of gluten here.

 Note that gluten-free breads can still be refined, and made with plenty of starches and sugars.
-That’s why we opt for whole grain gluten-free breads, sprouted gluten-free breads, or gluten-free sourdough.
-Grab our favourite gluten-free bread recipes here – and these are more bread-free alternatives you can try.
+That’s why we opt for whole-grain gluten-free breads, sprouted gluten-free breads, or gluten-free sourdough.
+Grab our favourite gluten-free bread recipes here – and here are more bread-free alternatives you can try.

 Instead of Coffee: Try Dandelion Root, Dandy Blend, Herbal Teas or Herbal Coffee Alternatives

 The caffeine in coffee can disrupt our hormone balance, particularly our stress hormones and the hormones that balance blood sugar levels.
 Coffee can also disturb our sleep.
 Plus, it’s important to consider that most people are adding a lot of sugar and milk to their coffees to make them more palatable, and/or having them alongside a pastry.

 There are several coffee alternatives that we enjoy.
 Dandy Blend, a gluten-free herbal coffee alternative, closely resembles the taste of coffee.
 You can also discover other brands of coffee alternatives, most of which use dandelion root.
 Herbal teas are a fantastic substitute for coffee, or you can sip on a delicious dairy-free elixir or dairy-free hot chocolate.